spillif/IT_business_consulting_project/README.md

-# It Business Consulting Project
+# IT Business Consulting Project